jbold569/jbold569/docs/blog/2021-07-25-agent-based-logging.md

 ## The Breakdown

-Logging agents typically follow a 3 part architecture. `Source`, defines how the agent interfaces with the log producing system. `Channel`, a temporal transport layer.
+Logging agents typically follow a 3 part architecture. `Source`, defines how the agent interfaces with the log producing system. `Channel`, a transport layer.
 Data are stored, transformed, and/or filtered in this layer.
 Lastly, `Sink` defines the interface with the destination of the data.
 As we describe the architecture of the three Solutions, we'll tie their components back to these three constructs for consistency and ease of comparison.

 <figure>
   <img src="../img/2021-07-25-agent-conceptual.drawio.svg"/>